Flat Fee Landlord

 When a Home Warranty Makes Sense for Rental Landlords

-• Properties during the first year after acquisition when you don't have full visibility into the systems' condition
+• First year after acquisition when you do not have full visibility into the systems' condition and want a safety net

 The Vendor Quality Problem

-Home warranty companies assign their own contractors — you don't get to use your trusted vendor.
+Home warranty companies assign their own contractors.
+You do not get to use your trusted vendor.
 Warranty contractors are often slower to schedule than your established relationships, and some are working at below-market rates that affect their motivation and quality.
-For a tenant in a $3,000/month Northern Virginia rental, a 3-day wait for an HVAC technician in August is not acceptable — and a home warranty that dispatches a slow contractor doesn't solve that problem.
+For a tenant in a $3,000 per month Northern Virginia rental, a 3-day wait for an HVAC technician in August is not acceptable, and a home warranty that dispatches a slow contractor does not solve that problem.

-At Flat Fee Landlord, we manage maintenance through our own vendor network — contractors we've vetted and worked with over years.
+At Flat Fee Landlord, we manage maintenance through our own vendor network, contractors we have vetted and worked with over years.
 That relationship gives us faster response times and better service than any warranty company can provide.
-Get your free rental analysis.
+Get your free rental analysis for your Northern Virginia or Houston property, or see our guarantees and reviews.

 • 2,000+